rufaromugabe/spotfi/README.md

 - **Usage Tracking** - Monitor how much data each user consumes
 - **Automated Billing** - Generate invoices automatically based on usage
 - **Multi-User Support** - Different roles (Admin and Host) with appropriate permissions
-- **WebSocket Communication** - Real-time connection between routers and cloud platform
+- **Hybrid MQTT Architecture** - Scalable MQTT for control; On-Demand WebSocket for tools

 ## How It Works